-Acoustic Data’s SonicGauge™ Wireless Monitoring System offers a downhole solution that allows engineers to observe ALS operating efficiency in real time.
-ALS operating parameters can then be adjusted in a timely manner, increasing technical efficiency and production, and protecting the system from running at an undesirable operating point that could lead to damage or reduction of run life.
+Acoustic Data’s SonicGauge™ Wireless Monitoring System offers a downhole solution that allows engineers to observe ALS operating efficiency in real-time.
+ALS operating parameters can then be adjusted promptly, increasing technical efficiency and production, and protecting the system from running at an undesirable operating point that could lead to damage or reduction of run life.

 CASE STUDY 1 | AUSTRALIAN OPERATOR

 The SonicGauge™ Wireless Monitoring System provides real-time data acquisition in order to accurately monitor the ‘real’ dynamic fluid head over the PCP during the dewatering phase and to capture early well pressure build-up parameters in two Coal Seam Gas (CSG) wells.

 Real-time annulus fluid level data was required at frequent intervals in two shallow PCP wells over one year to ensure the wells were not pumped off and to capture pressure build-up data between pumping cycles.
 The client required a cost-effective solution that did not require a wellhead pass-through and desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.

 In one well, a single SonicGauge™ sensor was installed at 239mMD, and in the other well at 316mMD—both were located directly underneath the PCPs.
 Both wireless gauges transmitted directly to the Surface Data Logger at surface.
 The planned operational life of the gauges was approximately one year, with data measured and transmitted at 1-hourly intervals.
 The SonicGauges were powered by 2 C cell lithium batteries.